Amiens Cathedral

 UNESCO designated Amiens Cathedral a World Heritage Site in 1981, citing the "the coherence of its plan, the beauty of its three-tier interior elevation and the particularly fine display of sculptures on the principal facade and in the south transept."

-What to See
+What to See at Amiens Cathedral

-Amiens Cathedral has been admired throughout its life, but it was the English art critic John Ruskin (1819-1900) who is best known for waxing lyrical about its perfection.
+Amiens Cathedral has been admired throughout its history, but it was the English art critic John Ruskin (1819-1900) who is best known for waxing lyrical about its perfection.
 Ruskin declared that Amiens was: "Gothic, clear of Roman tradition and of Arabian taint, Gothic pure, authoritative, unsurpassable, and unaccusable... not only the best, but the very first thing done perfectly in its manner by northern Christendom."

 The plan of Amiens Cathedral is like that of the other Classical cathedrals at Chartres and Reims, as well as the Notre-Dame in Paris: a three-aisled nave with a twin-towered west facade, a three-aisled transept, a five-aisled choir, an ambulatory, and radiating chapels.